Overview: Nursing Jobs in Beverly, MA

 You can also tour some of the historic homes in Beverly, including the Balch House, Cabot House, and Hale Farm.
 And you won’t want to miss the Baker’s Island Light Station nearby.

 Seeking more cultural attractions?
-There are also several galleries in town and a pottery studio with lessons for children and adults.
-The North Shore Music Theater puts on seasonal live theater, and you can catch concerts at The Cabot.
+There are several galleries in town and a pottery studio with lessons for children and adults.
+The North Shore Music Theatre puts on seasonal live theater, and you can catch concerts at The Cabot.
+You could also visit Salem, located just south of Beverly.

 Beverly has a New England climate, with cold winters and humid summers.
 In the colder months, temps average between 22 and 37 degrees.
 On summer days, the average low is 63 and the average high is 81.